Life As a Bus or Truck Mechanic

 Types of Bus or Truck Mechanic Jobs

-In the United States, there were 278,800 jobs for Bus or Truck Mechanic in 2016.
+In 2016, there was an estimated number of 278,800 jobs in the United States for Bus or Truck Mechanic.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 25,800 new jobs for Bus or Truck Mechanic by 2026.
-There will be an estimated 28,200 positions for Bus or Truck Mechanic per year.
+Due to new job openings and attrition, there will be an average of 28,200 job openings in this field each year.

 The states with the most job growth for Bus or Truck Mechanic are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.